 - A written statement of what you consider a factual error on the property.
 You may review your property information in the Assessor's Office during regular business hours.
 This information is not available by phone.

-At the Board of Equalization hearing, which is held during the month of September, you will meet in an informal one-on-one setting with a hearing officer.
+At the Board of Equalization hearing, which is held during the month of October, you will meet in an informal setting with a hearing officer.
 This person has been contracted by the county to impartially judge the value of your property.

 Once the information has been reviewed by a hearing officer, it will be presented to the County Board of Equalization/our County Commissioners.
 They will review all the information and make the final decision.

 You will then be sent a letter indicating the adjusted value or a letter of denial.
 If you disagree with the Board of Equalization decision you can appeal to the State of Utah.
 You have 30 days from the date on your County decision letter to request state appeal forms from the Equalization office.
 At your request we will process those and send them to the state.

 The County Board of Equalization can only decide if a property is correctly or incorrectly valued.
 If you feel that your property would sell for the amount stated by the assessor, but you feel that your taxes are too high, you should discuss your concerns with your legislators and with your taxing entities.
 (Cities, School Districts, Water Districts, etc.)

 Please submit your application and supporting documentation to the Uintah County Auditor's Office, Attn: Zeke Atwood.
 No appeal will be accepted after 5:00 p.m.
 September 17, 2018.

 Contact the Assessor's office (435-781-5326) for a Greenbelt Application